 Flood zones are used to classify the probability of flooding from rivers, the sea and tidal sources in reference to planning and development.
 There are three flood zones, ranging from flood zone 1 to 3, with 1 being at the lowest risk.
 The zones ignore the presence of existing defences because these can be breached, overtopped and may not be in existence for the lifetime of the development.

-See the ‘Flood Zone and flood risk tables’ section of the guidance to find out more about what the different flood zones mean.
+See the ‘Flood Zone and flood risk tables’ section of this guidance to find out more about what the different flood zones mean.

 Flood zones can be used to inform initial decisions on potential areas for development.
 However, flood zones do not take into consideration the risk of flooding from surface water and groundwater which are covered by separate mapping.
 Also, flood zones do not consider the possible impacts of climate change on future flood risk, and therefore planners and developers should make reference to the SFRA when considering potential future flood risk.